lmcinnes/umap/README.rst

 Benefits of UMAP
 ----------------

-UMAP has a few signficant wins in its current incarnation.
+UMAP has a few significant wins in its current incarnation.

 First of all UMAP is *fast*.
 It can handle large datasets and high dimensional data without too much difficulty, scaling beyond what most t-SNE